 It’ll work great for smaller tasks, as well, and can even serve as a multi-purpose camp axe – you can use it to split wood, drive stakes or nails into the ground (or other pieces of wood), and so on.
 With a straight 17-inch hickory handle that has a palm swell in the middle, to give you better control for certain grips, the Vaughan weighs around 2.2 pounds.

-The Vaughan Rig Builder’s hatchet is made in the USA, and comes at a great price point (just over $30 as of October 2019).
+The Vaughan Rig Builder’s hatchet is made in the USA, and comes at a great price point.
 With some sharpening (it doesn’t come very sharp), you can honestly have a half-hatchet that will hold its own against much more expensive, fancy axes.
 That’s the quality of made-in-USA workmanship, I guess.
 Recommended!

 Plumb are well-known as makers of hammers and hatchets, making them (and using the first cast steel technology in the USA at the time) since 1888.
 Their half-hatchet has a 12-inch handle and the features as the Vaughan – a 3 ½ inch cutting edge, a notch for pulling out nails, and a hammer face on the back of the poll.
 It has a permabond construction between the hickory handle and eye of the axehead to prevent a tight, secure fit.
 Overall a good, decent axe for the money, but it’s not made in the USA anymore (Taiwan), and for almost the same amount of money you can get a Vaughan.
 So, I only partly recommend it.